Languages – Lower Intermediate 2 (3 modules)

 Some literacy, numeracy and IT skills can help you learn a language.
 We can give you guidance and support to acquire these.

-NEW: You will have free access to Rosetta Stone resources for the duration of your course.
+NEW: You will have free access to Rosetta Stone resources for the duration of your course (not available for BSL, Norwegian and Welsh).
 Your tutor will give you further details at the start of the course.

 What do I need to bring with me?